shellyanat/shellyanat.github.io/index.md

 ## Data Science and Analytics

 ### >  [Tableau - Shipping Company Evaluation](https://public.tableau.com/app/profile/shellya.nur.atqiya/viz/ShippingDashboard_16912405398230/Dashboard1)
+  The primary objective of this project was to gain valuable insights into the efficiency and cost optimization strategies employed by different shipping companies.
+By visualizing key performance indicators (KPIs) and trends, the dashboard offers a comprehensive understanding of the shipping industry's dynamics during a specific timeframe.
   <img src="images/SCE.jpeg">

 ### > [Streamlit - Final Project Tetris : Artis Korea sebagai Duta Merek Brand Lokal](https://shellyanat-ba-korea-finalproject-b40wja.streamlitapp.com/)
+  In June 2022, 30 Korean Artists took on the role of Brand Ambassadors for various Indonesian businesses.
+This project delves into Google trends to analyze the correlation between their influence and brand awareness with the help of marketing strategies.
   <img src="images/TetrisFP.png"/>

 ### > [Looker - Final Project PZSIB : Fraud Detection](https://datastudio.google.com/reporting/da17ce10-3aea-4c78-adad-c3c3d8268698)

 ### > [Google Colaboratory - Final Project PZSIB : Fraud Detection](https://colab.research.google.com/drive/12Y1byfM0kJzw-_G8Jbux5ZGvYVltJwl7?usp=sharing)
+  Fraud Detection is the final project of the study path "Data Warehousing, Analysis, and Visualization for Business Insights" from the Merdeka Campus Program by Zenius.
+Students need to create visualizations based on multiple questions and utilize machine learning techniques to find the key variables that impact fraud detection in transactions.

   <img src="images/PZSIB-1.png"/>

 ### > Courses Assignment